marvin-hinkley/web-developer-test/README.md

 Let's move on to some preparatory steps:

  1. Clone this repository.
- 2. Create a new branch from the feature branch with your first and last name included.
+ 2. Create a new branch from the master branch with your first and last name included.
 	 Example: jerry-smith-fmg-test
  3. Complete as much of the project to specification as you can within the time allotted.